gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 will see ***non-parallel lines*** in the interaction plot.
 \index{non-parallel lines}
 You want to look from
-left to right in the plot and assess whether the lines are close to parallel, relative to the amount of variability in the means.
-If it seems that there is clear visual evidence of non-parallel lines, then the interaction is likely worth considering (we will typically use a hypothesis test to formally assess this -- see discussion below).
+left to right in the plot and assess whether the lines connecting the means are close to parallel, relative to the amount of variability in the estimated means as represented by the SEs in the bars.
+If it seems that there is clear visual evidence of non-parallel lines, then the interaction is likely worth considering (we will use a hypothesis test to formally assess this -- see the discussion below).
 If the lines look to be close to parallel, then there probably isn't an interaction between the variables.
 Without an interaction present, that means that the differences in the response across levels of one variable doesn't change based on the levels of the other